 Botulinum toxin type b Side Effects

 Not all side effects for botulinum toxin type b may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to botulinum toxin type b: intramuscular solution

-Check with your doctor or nurse immediately if any of the following side effects occur while taking botulinum toxin type b:More common
+If any of the following side effects occur while taking botulinum toxin type b, check with your doctor or nurse immediately:More common

 - Difficulty with swallowing